- Home

 - Learning

-- 7 tips on how to choose a university as a mature student
+- 7 questions to consider when choosing a university as a mature student

-Whether you’re planning to return to university or attend for the first time, choosing to study for a degree later in life can be the start of an exciting chapter.
-Though, with hundreds of institutions to choose from in the UK, it can be difficult to decide between them.
+Whether you’re planning to return to university or attend for the first time, choosing to study a degree later in life can be the start of an exciting chapter.
+However, with hundreds of institutions to choose from in the UK, it can be tricky to decide between them.

-In our guide to becoming a university student in your 50s, 60s, and beyond, we stressed the importance of choosing the right course, and offered some tips on finding the one to fit your needs and future goals.
-But, with many universities offering similar courses, sometimes the toughest decision can be deciding where to apply.
+In our guide to becoming a university student in your 50s, 60s, and beyond, we stressed the importance of choosing the right course and offered some tips for finding one that suits you.
+But with many universities offering similar courses, sometimes the toughest decision can be choosing where to apply.

 1. Consult university rankings

-When considering which university to choose, most people will first advise you to take a look at university rankings.
-These are tables that rank universities based on a wide variety of factors, such as university reputation, student satisfaction, average student to staff ratio, as well as how many students enter into employment after graduating.
+When choosing a university, most people will first advise you to look at university rankings.
+These are tables that rank universities based on factors like reputation, student satisfaction, average student-to-staff ratio, and postgraduate employment rate.

-There are three main rankings tables in the UK, and they’re published by The Guardian, The Complete University Guide, and The Times/Sunday Times respectively.
-And while these rankings are based on averages, you can use each source to search for the best universities according to certain criteria.
-For instance, if one of your priorities is class size, then you can view the university rankings according to student to staff ratio.
+There are three main rankings tables in the UK, and they’re published by The Guardian, The Complete University Guide, and The Times/Sunday Times.
+And while these rankings are based on averages, you can use each to search for the best universities according to certain criteria.
+For instance, if one of your priorities is class size, you can view the university rankings according to student-to-staff ratio.

-You can also use these rankings to find out which universities perform best in a particular subject area.
+You can also use rankings to find out which universities perform best in particular subject areas.
 For instance, the best universities for English and creative writing, or those that excel in teaching economics.

-Reading these reviews can be really helpful when deciding whether or not to invest time and money into something – and the exact same is true for universities.
+Reading student reviews can be really helpful when deciding whether or not to invest time and money into something – and the same is true for universities.
 After all, who knows more about the experience of a given university than a student who studied there?

-Sites like WhatUni allow people to not only review entire institutions, but individual courses as well.
-And Student Crowd even organises reviews into rankings tables, so you can see which institutions are better-reviewed than others for certain things.
+Sites like WhatUni allow people to review entire institutions as well as individual courses.
+And Student Crowd even organises reviews into ranking tables, so you can see which institutions are better-reviewed for certain things.

-For instance, if you’re looking for a university with a great library and study spaces, then why not check out this list of the best universities for campus and facilities according to student reviews?
-Or if career services are important to you, then take a look at this list of the best universities for careers services.
+For instance, if you’re looking for a university with a great library and study spaces, why not check out this list of the best universities for campus and facilities according to student reviews?
+Or, if career services are important to you, this list of the best universities for career services might be helpful.

 Some questions to consider are:

-- Do you want to get involved with extracurricular activities?
-If so, then it’s worth taking a look at what societies and sports teams are run at different universities.
+Do you want to get involved with extracurricular activities?
+If so, it’s worth looking at what societies and sports teams are run at different universities.

-- What kind of support will you receive?
-From support with disabilities and learning difficulties, to counselling and careers, universities offer their students a wide range of support.
-So it’s worth looking into what each university has in store when making a decision.
+What kind of support will you receive?
+From support with disabilities and learning difficulties to counselling and careers, universities offer a range of support.
+So it’s worth looking into what each one has in store when making a decision.

 - What’s the cost of tuition and living?
 Some degrees, such as online ones with The Open University, are cheaper than typical courses.
 So it’s worth looking into what your options are when it comes to tuition, as well as the cost of living in different areas if you’re looking to relocate to attend university.